google/node-sec-roadmap/chapter-1/threat-UIR.md

 not immediate calls are dynamic load vectors, then the proportion rises to 50%.
 See [appendix](../appendix/README.md#dynamic_load).

-Finding exploitable dynamic loads among the long tail of less widely used modules without a high false-positive rate will be difficult.

 Below are the results of a manual human review of dynamic loads in popular npm modules.
 There seem to be few clear vulnerabilities among the top 108 modules, but the kind of reasoning required to check this is not automatable; note the use of phrases like "developers probably won't" and "the module is typically used to".

+Determining which dynamic loads are safe among the long tail of less widely used modules would be difficult.

 ----